 Anabolic steroids stimulate muscle tissue to grow and "bulk up" in response to training by mimicking the effect of naturally produced testosterone on the body.
 Anabolic steroids can remain in the body anywhere from a couple of days to about a year.
 Steroids have become popular because they may improve endurance, strength, and muscle mass.
 However, research has not shown that steroids improve skill, agility, or athletic performance.

 Anabolic steroids cause many different types of problems.
 Some of the common side effects are:

-jaundice or yellowing of the skin; liver damage
+- jaundice (yellowing of the skin); liver damage

 Specific risks for girls associated with anabolic steroids include:

 - development of masculine traits, such as deepening of the voice, and loss of feminine body characteristics, such as shrinking of the breasts